nafg/reactive/reactive-web-demo/src/main/resources/site/core/EventStream/transform.md

 Idiomatic code should not cause side effects in the predicate;
 however there’s nothing stopping you from doing so if you so desire.

+In the following demo, text you enter will be printed when you press "Fire."
+However if you type "stop," it will never print anything anymore.
+If you type "next," it will stop printing starting from the next time.

  <div data-lift="DemoPane?snippet=EventStream_takeWhile"></div>

 #### A more focused `EventStream`: `filter`